The Manticore and Other Horrors

 The Manticore and Other Horrors is the tenth studio album by English extreme metal band Cradle of Filth.
 It was released on 29 October 2012 in Europe and on 30 October in USA.
-It is the band's first and only album so far as a three-man group rather than its six-man staple.
+It is the band's only album as a three-man group rather than its six-man staple.
 It was also the last release with Paul Allender on guitar, who departed the band for a second time in April 2014.

 Background

 Guitarist Paul Allender told Ultimate Guitar that "The last thing we want to do is come out with another album that sounds like the last two.
 We decided to change direction and go back to what we used to do with the female vocals; all the strong melody lines and harmonies...
 I've put a lot of punk orientated riffs back into it again.
 It's really gone quite dark and pretty hardcore."

 A press release in August 2012 revealed that the album was conceived as "a bestiary, a collection of stories on monsters," including "personal demons, chimeras, literary fiends, and world-enslaving entities..."
 The title track, "Manticore", was described as being "about a beautiful mythological horror that comes to be feared as the disfigurehead [sic] of foreign occupation in the Indian provinces".
 "Illicitus" and "Pallid Reflection" meanwhile, involve "lycanthropy and vampirism"; "For Your Vulgar Delectation" and "Frost on Her Pillow" are "grim fairy tales"; and "The Abhorrent" and "Siding with the Titans" are said to "extol tentacular Lovecraftian values".

 "Frost on Her Pillow" was the first video to promote the album, after "For Your Vulgar Delectation" and "Manticore" were uploaded to Peaceville's SoundCloud account.